University of Washington

 Security

 All dormitories have 24-hour security and uses electronic keys to enter each building and dorm room.
-University security is on 24-hour patrol and available to any student that may need assistance during the Atlanta summer program for high school students.
+University security is on 24-hour patrol and available to any student that may need assistance during the summer program for high school students.

 Dining